Self-attention-based non-linear basis transformations for compact latent space modelling of dynamic optical fibre transmission matrices: INTRODUCTION

-These methods are considered static and linear since they infer a TM based on input-output pairs of a static fibre.
-However, in realistic deployments such as medical imaging, the fibre will be constantly moving and experiencing temperature fluctuations, thus changing the TM dynamically.
-Furthermore, the input-output image pairs needed for calibration will not be obtainable as this would require placing unacceptably bulky optical components at the tip of the fibre located deep in the body.
-Therefore, realistic real-time fibre characterisation methods have to be able to model a dynamically changing TM and this model must be updated using only measurements from a single end of the fibre.
-Such measurements are typically nonlinear as they involve forward TM estimation ($\mathbf{T}$) based on round-trip measurements ($\mathbf{T}^\top\mathbf{T}$).
-Previously demonstrated methods include using feedback from guide stars \cite{li2017focus,li2021memory,weiss2018two}, tracked beacon sources \cite{farahi2013dynamic,wen2023single}, and reflective structures \cite{gu2015design,chen2020remote,gordon2019characterizing} that can be put onto the tip of the fibre.
+Thus, effective real-time fibre characterisation methods must model a dynamically changing TM, relying solely on single-end measurements.
+These measurements are typically nonlinear, involving forward TM estimation ($\mathbf{T}$) from quadratic-form round-trip measurements ($\mathbf{T}^\top\mathbf{T}$) \cite{gordon2019characterizing,wen2023single}.
+Previous approaches leverage feedback from guide stars \cite{li2017focus,li2021memory,weiss2018two}, tracked beacon sources \cite{farahi2013dynamic,wen2023single}, or reflective structures \cite{gu2015design,chen2020remote,gordon2019characterizing} affixed to the fibre tip.
 To complement this, there are also several physical models designed to model dynamic TMs under physical perturbations and wavelength modulation \cite{matthes2021learning,lee2023efficient}.
-However, these models become intractable when modelling multiple types of perturbations that must be estimated using as few measurements as possible.
-There is therefore a need to develop a more flexible model for dynamic TMs that could be fitted to measured data.
+However, these models become intractable when modelling multiple types of perturbations that must be estimated using a limited set of measurements.
+There is therefore a need to develop a more flexible model for dynamic TMs that can be better fitted to measured data.